preethamam/ImageReviewer/README.md

         - **Minor edits:** `Button` and  `Ctrl + N` keyboard shortcut for the minor edits.
         - **Layout:** Reduced the layout size compared to the original.
         - **Region selection text:** Added automatic text generation to get the region selection for the major and minor edits.
 For example: `Minor edits.
 Top left: (837,1736) and Bottom right: (1719,2472) image coordinates and area is [882x736]`.
 Supports multiple region selections.

+- **Installer:**
+    - Added Windows `Image Reviewer.exe` installer to easily install the application on Windows OS.
+    - Cannot be accessed as a Desktop Shortcut or through the Start button.
+    - Opens the GUI application with a `Terminal` to display the progress.
+    - Clean, nice and easy installation for someone who are not familiar using the Python program.

 # Installation